 Prior to Third Rock, Kevin served as chief operating officer and chief financial officer at Millennium Pharmaceuticals, where he helped raise billions of dollars in capital through strategic alliances and public financing and drove the company’s growth through organic expansion and mergers and acquisitions.
 Earlier in his career, he served in various executive roles at Biogen and Digital Equipment Corporation.
 Kevin holds an M.S. in corporate finance from Boston College and a B.A. in mathematics and business from Colby College.
 He is currently a board member of Alnylam Pharmaceuticals.

 Steven Holtzman joined Decibel as president and chief executive officer in 2016.
 Steve brings more than 30 years of strategic, operational and leadership experience in the biotechnology industry.
-Prior to Decibel, he served as executive vice president, corporate development at Biogen, Inc., where he created and led the program leadership and management group through six new drug approvals.
+Prior to Decibel, he served as executive vice president, corporate development at Biogen, Inc., where he created and led the program leadership and management group through eight new drug approvals.
 He also led the business development and M&A group through successful completion of numerous transactions.

 Prior to Biogen, Steve served as the founder, chief executive officer and chair of the board of directors of Infinity Pharmaceuticals, Inc., a cancer drug discovery and development company.
 He was also an early leader and the chief business officer of Millennium Pharmaceuticals (now Takeda Oncology), a pioneer in large scale genetics and genomics, and was a founder, member of the board and the executive vice president of DNX Corporation, the first transgenic animal company.
 Steve is a member of the boards of directors of Visterra, Humatics, The Sync Project and Molecular Partners.
 In the not-for-profit arena, Steve is currently a trustee of the Berklee College of Music and previously served as the vice chairman of the board of trustees of the Hastings Center for Ethics and the Life Sciences.
 From 1996 to 2001, he served as a Presidential appointee to the U.S. National Bioethics Advisory Commission.